HiKapok/X-Detector/README.md

 ![](demo/timeline.JPG "Timeline of Light-Head RCNN")

-Besides several other detectors(named X-Det now) are also included, the main idea behind X-Det is to introduce explicit attention mechanisms between feature map channels, so I would like to change its name to "ABCD (**A**ttention **B**etween **C**hannels **D**etector)" later when the performance get to 0.7+mAP on PASCAL VOC 2007 Test Dataset (now only ~0.68mAP was achieved, improvement is still in process).
+Besides, several other detectors(named X-Det now) are also included, the main idea behind X-Det is to introduce explicit attention mechanisms between feature map channels, so I would like to change its name to "ABCD (**A**ttention **B**etween **C**hannels **D**etector)" later when the performance get to 0.7+mAP on PASCAL VOC 2007 Test Dataset (now only ~0.68mAP was achieved, improvement is still in process).

-The pre-trained weight of backbone network can be found in [Resnet-50 backbone](https://github.com/tensorflow/models/tree/master/official/resnet) and [Xception backbone](https://github.com/HiKapok/Xception_Tensorflow).
+The pre-trained weights of backbone network can be found in [Resnet-50 backbone](https://github.com/tensorflow/models/tree/master/official/resnet) and [Xception backbone](https://github.com/HiKapok/Xception_Tensorflow).
 The latest version of PsRoIAlign is [here](https://github.com/HiKapok/PSROIAlign).

 You can use part of these codes for your research purpose, but the ideas like the current implementent of X-Det is not allowed to copy without permissions.
 While the codes for Light-Head R-CNN can be used for your research without any permission but following [Apache License 2.0](https://github.com/HiKapok/X-Detector/blob/master/LICENSE).
 All codes were tested under TensorFlow 1.6, Python 3.5, Ubuntu 16.04.